 While there are some methamphetamine-based medications being lawfully manufactured and distributed, in general, crystal meth is considered to be illicit.
 Meth users experience a sense of euphoria, adrenaline rush and an increased sense of arousal.
 However, meth is a substance that causes rapid physical decline.
 Therefore, on time detoxification from Methamphetamines is important to avoid life-threatening consequences.

-BeWell Recovery Centers, being one of the leading male and female detox and rehab centers in Los Angeles and the country, provides clients with a medically supervised detox and addiction treatment program designed to help overcome meth withdrawal symptoms and achieve lasting recovery.
+BeWell Recovery Centers, being one of the leading male and female detox and rehab centers in Southern California and the country, provides clients with a medically supervised detox and addiction treatment program designed to help overcome meth withdrawal symptoms and achieve lasting recovery.